Information About Private Wells

 While the county’s public health laboratory is not designed to test for emerging contaminants like PFOS and PFOA, it can refer concerned residents to laboratories that are set up to perform this type of analysis.

-Two such laboratories, which can perform these tests for a fee, are listed below.
+Three such laboratories, which can perform these tests for a fee, are listed below.

 PFOS / PFOA Analysis Laboratories